ztx/andra/README.md

 # andra

-andra is a plugin extending goa to generate boilerplate code required to access nosql databases, primarily cassandra, aiding developers to focus on business logic from very early stages of development.
+andra is a plugin extending goa to generate boilerplate code required to access nosql databases, primarily cassandra, aiding developers to focus on business logic from an very early stage.

 Install:
 `go get gihub.com/ztx/andra`